 Step 1.
-Align the front air baffle tabs with the front air baffle slots on both sides of the chassis; then, lower the front air baffle into the server until it is securely seated.
+Align the front air baffle tabs with the front air baffle slots on both sides of the chassis; then, lower the front air baffle into the server.

-Note: Close the retaining clip on each end of the memory module connector before installing the front air baffle for proper cooling.
+Note: Close the retaining clip on each end of the memory module connector before installing the air baffle for proper cooling.

-Figure 30.
-Front air baffle installation
+Figure 40.
+Installing front air baffle

-Step 2.
-Slightly press the front air baffle down until it is securely seated.
+- Step 2.
+Slightly press the front air baffle down until it is securely seated. - Step 3.
+Route the cables through the front air baffle.